cybruGhost/THE-CUBE/README.md

 # 🎬 THE CUBE — Stream Smart.
 Stay Addicted.
-No ads. follow instructions
+No ads. no lag

 **THE CUBE**, is a movie streaming experience built for thrill-seekers, binge-watchers, and late-night explorers.
 Minimal design, powerful interface, blazing fast playback.